Blind welfare allowance is a means-tested payment from the HSE to people age 18 and over who are blind or have a visual impairment.

 - your full birth certificate - if you do not have a PPS number

-Phone your local health office to ask:
+Phone your local health office if you have any questions about your application.

 Qualifying for blind welfare allowance